China accuses US of devising tactics to suppress China despite improvement in relations

 “Russian natural gas has entered thousands of households in China, and Chinese cars are driving in the streets of Russia, which fully demonstrates the strong resilience and broad prospects of mutually beneficial cooperation,” Wang said.

-Poland’s deputy foreign minister, Wladyslaw Bartoszewsk, told a Chinese diplomat the country should not provide political, economic and military support to Russia, a Polish government statement said.
-Bartoszewsk made the comment at a meeting on Wednesday with a Chinese diplomatic envoy, Li Hui, who is is visiting several European countries this week for talks on the conflict.
+Poland’s deputy foreign minister, Wladyslaw Bartoszewski, told a Chinese diplomat the country should not provide political, economic and military support to Russia, a Polish government statement said.
+Bartoszewski made the comment at a meeting on Wednesday with a Chinese diplomatic envoy, Li Hui, who is is visiting several European countries this week for talks on the conflict.

 The U.S. and EU expanded sanctions on companies and individuals from China and several other countries two weeks ago for allegedly aiding Russia's war effort.